pachterlab/kallistobustools/getting_started.md

 Running bustools <CMD> without arguments prints usage information for <CMD>
 ```

 If you don't see this then you have either (a) not installed the programs correctly, or (b) you have not told your terminal to "point" to the program so that you can use it.
 See *insert here* for how to correct these issues.

+&nbsp;
+&nbsp;
+&nbsp;

 ## 1. Download a reference, whitelist, and dataset
 ### (a) Reference